Gwen Stefani Pregnant And Alone? Blake Shelton’s Shameful Family Past Reportedly To Blame

 When divorcing his wife Dorothy, Shelton’s dad says that she was “spending all night on numerous occasions … living with at his place … a third party who is married.”

 The troubled family life was a bad influence on Shelton’s brothers as well.
 In 2003, one of Shelton’s stepbrothers, Terrell Delozier, was hit with DUI charges and arrested for drinking underage.
-He was sentenced to six months in jail but his legal problems didn’t end there.
+He was sentenced to six months in jail, but his legal problems didn’t end there.
 Delozier was arrested two times in 2010 for drug and weapons violations and public intoxication.

 It isn’t clear if Shelton’s shady past will have a negative effect on his romance with Stefani.
 If they do end up separating, then Stefani might be forced to raise their child on her own.
 The Hollywood Gossip is reporting that Gwen Stefani is quitting The Voice to have Shelton’s baby.
 She is also pushing Shelton to step away from the show so that he can help raise their child.